205 Barrett Hall

 Current research projects

-At Amherst College, I have taught intermediate to advanced French language classes – French 207 (Introduction to French Literature and Culture) and French 208 (French Conversation).
-I also offer classes on nineteenth- and early-twentieth century French literature, culture, and art.
+At Amherst College, I have taught intermediate to advanced French language classes – French 207 (Introduction to French Literature and Culture) and French 208 (French Conversation), as well as an advanced translation course centered on contemporary French texts and documents (From Asterix to Houellebecq: Translating Contemporary French).
+My upper-level classes focus on nineteenth- and early-twentieth century French literature, culture, and art.
 Among those are “Agents Provocateurs: Scandalous French Artists, from Baudelaire to Céline,” “Women of Ill Repute: Prostitution in Nineteenth Century French Literature,” and “Enfants Terribles: Images of Childhood in Nineteenth Century French Literature and Art.”
-I have also co-taught a European Studies class on “The Birth of the Avant-Garde in France and Russia, 1870-1930” with Prof. of Russian Cathy Ciepiela.
-I am currently preparing a new translation course centered on contemporary French texts and documents, as well as a new comparative class on turn-of-the-century France and Japan with Professor of Asian Studies and Languages Tim van Compernolle.
+I have co-taught a European Studies class on “The Birth of the Avant-Garde in France and Russia, 1870-1930” with Professor of Russian Cathy Ciepiela.
+I will be offering a new comparative class on the cross-cultural exchanges between France and Japan (Madame Butterfly Lives) with Professor of Asian Studies and Languages Tim van Compernolle in the spring of 2016 .

 New York-Paris: Whitman, Baudelaire, and the Hybrid City.
 2012.